GraphTune/GraphTune/README.md

 `cmake ${GALOIS_ROOT} -DGALOIS_ENABLE_DIST=1`

-Once CMake is successfully completed, you can build the `concurrent_jobs` with the following command:
+Once CMake is successfully completed, you can build the `concurrent_jobs` and `Preprocessing` with the following command:

 `make -j`